 - Note: always do a test first when trying new settings or materials

-Weed stencil (remove letters).
+Step 3: Weed stencil (remove letters).

-Next you want to “weed” the stencil, which sounds kind of silly.
+Next, you want to “weed” the stencil, which sounds kind of silly.
 But it’s just removing the letters on the stencil, so you’re just left with the negative space.

-Cut each word individually.
+Step 4: Cut each word individually.

-Since my stencil design didn’t fit on the 12 inch wide (which is the max width on the Cameo), so I maneuvered each word around within the cutting area.
+Since my stencil design didn’t fit on the 12-inch wide (which is the max width on the Cameo), so I maneuvered each word around within the cutting area.
 Once it’s all cut out, I just cut each word up individually and rearrange them on the wall.

 If your stencil design was smaller and you could fit it 12 inches wide, this step wouldn’t be necessary.

-Put stencil on wall.
+Step 5: Put the stencil on the wall.

-Peel off the back on the contact paper and press it onto the wall.
+Peel off the back of the contact paper and press it onto the wall.
 Be sure that it is level as you apply.
 Use your palm to press hard, especially on the edges of the stencil to prevent bleeding.

-Paint over stencil.
+Step 6: Paint over the stencil.

 Using a stencil brush and just simple craft paint, dap the paint over the stencil without brushing.
 This helps prevent bleeding under the stencil.
-Also be sure you don’t have very much paint on your brush at all.
+Also, be sure you don’t have very much paint on your brush at all.
 You want to do very light coats!

-I only did one coat and intentionally left it kind of splotchy so it would look old, like it was fading off.
+I only did one coat and intentionally left it kind of splotchy so it would look old like it was fading off.

-Remove stencil.
+Step 7: Remove stencil.

 Ta DA!
 It was seriously SOOOO easy to make these wall stencils – it probably took me an hour or two tops.